Saudi Arabia acknowledges Jamal Khashoggi died in consulate, says 18 detained

 Multiple government officials told NBC News Thursday that U.S. intelligence agencies investigating the journalist's killing believe it's inconceivable that the crown prince had no connection to his death, but still have no "smoking gun" evidence that he ordered Khashoggi killed.

-Pompeo traveled to Riyadh this week and met with Saudi King Salman and Crown Prince Mohammed bin Salman to discuss the disappearance of Khashoggi.
+Pompeo traveled to Riyadh this week and met with King Salman and the crown prince to discuss Khashoggi's disappearance.

 Pompeo said Saudi Arabia pledged to hold senior officials accountable if they are implicated in the disappearance and now-confirmed killing of Khashoggi.